denten-books/plain-text/0-chapter.md

 humanities, I routinely encounter smart and sophisticated people who feel hopelessly alienated from the tools of their everyday intellectual activity.
-I suspect that much of the metaphysical angst directed against computation in general is really a symptom of that fundamental alienation.
-We stare into small black boxes for hours on end, suspecting, in the absence of other feedback, that our gaze is met in bad faith.
+I suspect that much of the metaphysical angst directed against computation in general is really a symptom of that basic alienation.
+Contemporary knowledge workers stare into small black boxes for a considerable part of their days, suspecting, in the absence of other feedback, that their gaze is met in bad faith.

-Materialist critique and critical theory at their best aims to see "the human bottom of non-human things" [@horkheimer_critical_1982, 143].
-Critical theory promises human emancipation, but as Max Horkheimer wrote, "the issue is not simply the theory of emancipation; it is the practice of it as well" [@horkheimer_critical_1982, 233].
+Critical theory at its best aims to see "the human bottom of non-human things" [@horkheimer_critical_1982, 143].
+Materialist critique, in the Marxist tradition, promises human emancipation, but as Max Horkheimer wrote, "the issue is not simply the theory of emancipation; it is the practice of it as well" [@horkheimer_critical_1982, 233].
 Scholars like Alan Liu and Kathleen Fitzpatrick have recently began to turn the tools of critical theory towards the instrumental contexts of knowledge production [@liu_laws_2004;
 @fitzpatrick_planned_2011].
-I join that tradition to argue that in treating the the instrumentation of intellectual production (and consumption) uncritically, all of us, readers and writers, accumulate an ethical debt, owed to ourselves and to the world.
-It is one thing, for example, to theorize about the free movement of literary tropes across cultures and continents, and quite another to have that sentiment appear in print behind paywalls inaccessible to most reading publics who have no means of affording institutional subscription rates.
-Similarly, the distinction between form and content identifies an important analytical distinction in the abstract, but instantiated in particular way as Microsoft Word (`.docx`) or Adobe Reader (`.pdf`) file formats, the same distinction to effect material divisions of labor between knowledge workers, editors, proofreaders, "offshore" typesetting shops,[^ln-sweatshop] and international conglomerates that control vectors of literary distribution.
-In enacting a reconciliation of vocabularies, my goal then is to reclaim some of the ordinary material contexts of everyday knowledge production, connecting them to long standing concerns in aesthetic theory, literary analyis, and social thought.
+I join them to argue that in treating the instruments of intellectual production (and consumption) uncritically, all of us, readers and writers, accumulate an ethical debt, owed to ourselves and to the world.
+It is one thing, for example, to theorize about the free movement of literary tropes across cultures and continents, and quite another to have that sentiment appear in print behind paywalls inaccessible to most reading publics who have no means of affording institutional subscription.
+Similarly, the distinction between form and content identifies an important analytical distinction in the abstract, but instantiated in particular ways as Microsoft Word (`.docx`) or Adobe Reader (`.pdf`) file formats, the same distinction effects a material division of labor between knowledge workers, editors, proofreaders, "offshore" typesetting shops,[^ln-sweatshop] and international conglomerates that control vectors of literary distribution.
+In enacting a reconciliation of vocabularies, my goal then is to reclaim some of the ordinary material contexts of everyday knowledge production, connecting them to long standing concerns in aesthetic theory, literary analysis, and social thought.

 ## Method

+I take two things from Latour.

+### Everything is lit (connect to computational as lit)

-Methodologically, materialism of the sort I described above has naturally led me to sociological approaches to the study of knowledge formation.
+1. Methodologically, materialism of the sort described above has naturally led me to sociological approaches to the study of knowledge formation.
 In a study on the construction of scientific knowledge, Bruno Latour and Steve Woolgar perform what they call an ethnography of a science lab by exposing the passage of ideas from applied experiment to literary production.
 For Woolgar and Latour a laboratory functions as a factory of sorts, ingesting matter and artifact to produce fact and inscription, beyond simplistic notions of knowledge-making and discovery [@latour_laboratory_1986].
-A scientist could object that inscription-making is merely a by-product of the lab's research activity.
-Woolgar and Latour challenge that view in showing how laboratory participants closest to the material conditions of knowledge production are, at the same time, the most marginalized members of the research process.
-Lab technicians handle the matter of mass spectrometers and bioassays.
-Doctorate degree holders, by contrast, spend most of their time handling inscription devices like printers and computer consoles.
-Were we to observe the laboratory from the outside, as a black box of sorts, we would see the flow of instrumentation and matter inside and, after a period of gestation, a flow of inscriptions out.
+A cite of production.

+Why am I readin Ltour.
+Becaue latour gives us a way to see much lit.

-Although much cited in the study of culture, science, and technology, *Laboratory Life* has had curiously little impact on the study of literature, even though Latour and Woolgar borrowed much the other way around.
+Although much cited in the study of culture, science, and technology, *Laboratory Life* has had less of an impact on the study of literature, even though Latour and Woolgar borrowed much the other way around.
 In the 1986 postscript to the American edition, they remark on the broad trend in literary theory toward treating texts as objects of interpretation, disavowing the kind of criticism aimed at the "real meaning of texts," at "what the text says," "what really happened," or "what the authors intended" [@latour_laboratory_1986, 273].
-Similarly, the authors want to aim research in the social study of science at the "contingent character of objectification practices."
+Similarly, the authors wanted to aim research in the social study of science at the "contingent character of objectification practices."
 Science, in their view, is itself a type of literary system, "generating texts whose fate (status, value, utility, facticity) depends subsequently on interpretation" [@latour_laboratory_1986, 273].
 Throughout the book, Woolgar and Latour use the term literature to mean something "inscribed, printed, or published," a combination of verbs that coincides with "literature" consistently throughout [@latour_laboratory_1986, 47-53].
-Viewed as a work of literary theory, *Laboratory Life* reifies the research program started by the post-structuralists.
+Viewed as a work of literary theory, *Laboratory Life* reifies the research program began by the post-structuralists.
 Where Jacques Derrida could remark offhandedly that "everything is a text,"[^ln2-derrida] Woolgar and Latour make concrete the literal transformation of matter into text.
-No longer was literature an illustration of something that happens in the laboratory: Latour and Woolgar showed the laboratory functioning as an inscription-making machine.
+No longer was literature an illustration of something that happens in the laboratory: Latour and Woolgar showed the laboratory itself to function as an inscription-making machine.

 The conventional way to understand Woolgar and Latour brings the interpreter into the laboratory, breaking the illusion of scientific objectivity: instead